ethereumjs/ethereumjs-monorepo/packages/client/README.md

 ### Custom network for development

 The client provides a quick way to get a local instance of a blockchain up and running using the `--dev` command.
-This will start up a private PoA clique network with a prefunded account that also mines block on 10 second intervals.
+This will start up a private PoA clique network with a prefunded account that mines block on 10 second intervals.
 The prefunded account and its private key are printed to the screen when the client starts.
 When paired with the `--rpc` command, you have a ready-made environment for local development.

 ```shell
 ethereumjs --dev --rpc